-More and more instances of urban farming and chickens have come up in large metropolitan areas the last several years.
+More and have come up in large metropolitan areas the last several years.
 Some raise chickens for the fresh, natural eggs and others like Dahlheimer want to do it to help to eliminate mosquitos, though he has promised his neighbors eggs if he is allowed to keep his chickens.

 The council tabled the discussion until the July 16 meeting because Mayor Mark Meehan was absent and Dahlheimer himself could not be present.
 A decision is to be decided that evening.